|

 And holding a referendum is

+pretty expensive.
 Manning the polling stations.

 All the campaigning beforehand.